 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations the candidate will complete the related checklist found in Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a 300–400-word thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a 300–400-word thread in response to the provided prompt for each discussion.
 Additionally, the candidate will post a 100–150-word reply to at least 2 other classmates’ threads.
-Each thread must have at least 1 citation in current APA format.
+Each thread and reply must have at least 1 scholarly citation.
 Acceptable sources include the textbook, the Bible, and scholarly journals/articles.
-(MLO: A, B, C, D)
+(CLO: A, B, C, D)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes, include 20–25 multiple-choice questions, and have a 2-hour time limit.
-(MLO: A, C)
+(CLO: A, C)